-2. Distribute copies of the minutes of each meeting to all members of PASA within two weeks following a meeting of the full membership.
+2. Distribute copies of the minutes of each meeting to all members of PASA before the next monthly meeting.

 3. Pass all materials accumulated during the term of office to the succeeding Secretary as soon as reasonably possible.

 E. The Treasurer shall: